changju784/5G-Network-Drone-Testing/README.md

-## Drone 5G Network Performance Modeling  - Sky Seer, Red Team - Project Description
+# Drone 5G Network Performance Modeling  - Sky Seer, Red Team

 ## Project Motivation and Background

 This is a research project exploring the feasibility of autonomous unmanned aerial vehicles (UAVs) operating on cellular networks.
 More companies are experimenting with UAVs for automation and services, such as Amazon’s Prime Air aerial package delivery.
-Autonomous UAVs would rely on existing telecommunications networks for connectivity and control and UAVs losing connectivity during operations could potentially be catastrophic.
+UAV fleets would rely on telecommunications networks for connectivity and control and UAVs losing connectivity during operations could potentially be catastrophic.
 If a UAV were to crash there could be damage to the UAV itself, damage to its payload, damage to other property, and even injury to people in the area.
-This means that it is paramount to ensure telecommunications networks can support future UAV operations.
+This means that it is very important to ensure telecommunications networks can support future UAV operations.

-The issue is that current network infrastructure developments like 5G are primarily designed to serve ground level users, not UAVs that could be flying up to 400 feet above the ground.
-The project sponsor is AT&T Labs and they are interested in expanding their understanding of how 5G networks perform to eventually determine if current networks are adequate for future UAV operations.
+The issue is that network infrastructure, such as 5G, is primarily designed to serve ground level or near ground level users, not UAVs that could be flying up to 400 feet above the ground.
+The project sponsor is AT&T Labs and they are interested in expanding their understanding of how 5G networks perform in the air to eventually determine if current networks are adequate for future UAV operations.

 ## Visions and Goals of the Project